Common questions

 Researchers can submit a request to VicHip to use de-identified data for future research projects.
 Learn more about our data access governance and requests or data access and sharing

 Yes.
-VicHip data could help other researchers improve clinical practice and public health worldwide.
+VicHip data is shared with other researchers because it has immense potential to improve clinical practice and public health worldwide.
 We work together to share knowledge and build high-quality evidence about hip dysplasia.
-We have strict rules to protect the privacy and confidentiality of VicHip data and participants.
-Only authorised individuals/entities can access VicHip registry data.

 VicHip shares data with the Global Hip Dysplasia Registry (GHDR).
-They bring together a wide range of information about hip dysplasia from other countries.
-It will help researchers learn more about hip problems and hip care around the world.
-If you join VicHip, you agree to share your de-identified data with the GHDR.
+The GHDR brings together a wide range of information about hip dysplasia from various countries, helping researchers learn more about hip problems and hip care worldwide.

 Learn more about our data access governance and requests, data access and sharing or research partnerships